neovim/neovim/README.md

 - Accept that it isn't complete yet
 - etc.

+## Experimental

+The plugin is currently _experimental_.
+That means that any part of it can (and probably will) change, including things like:

+- breaking changes to the configuration
+- keys, layout, functionatlity of the UI

+If a large number of people start using it then I will do my best to minimise this, or at least announce on Gitter.

 # Background

 The motivation is that debugging in Vim is a pretty horrible experience,